MonstrousSoftware/GetOut/README.md

 - activate exit
 - add col det for outer wall
 - recognize specific colliders to interact (cards, exit).
+- smaller text button style for key menu

+Done:
+- key bindings menu
+- main menu
+- fps indicator
 - settings menu
-- fps indicator

 Notes:
 - textures need to be power of two for teavm version
 - mouse capture doesn't work on web version, user wil have to use keyboard (A/D) to turn instead of mouse.
+- ESC is not handy for web.
+Use another key to call menu (and to cancel key binding).